ephbaum/EphWordsBlog/src/data/blog/2024/02/2024-02-05-history-fascinates-appalls-and-resonates.md

   - Bremerton, WA
   - History
   - Story Telling
-description: (WIP) In this journey, I navigate history's breadth, from universal to intimate scales, to reveal how shared and personal stories intertwine.
-Focusing on Bremerton, WA, I uncover narratives of crime, innovation, and resilience that define the community.
-Motivated by a quest for belonging after my father's death, this exploration is both academic and personal.
-By delving into the lives of key figures and significant events, I aim to highlight the connections between our past and present.
-This endeavor serves as an ode to history's ability to engage and unite us, encouraging reflection on our individual and collective experiences.
+description: Exploring the rich history of Bremerton, WA through stories of crime, innovation, and community resilience.
+A personal journey into local history and the connections between past and present.
 ---

 # History Fascinates, Appals, and Resonates